Quansight/Quansight-website/apps/labs/posts/lib_sf_error_state.md

 is loaded by the Python interpreter at runtime.
 Thus SciPy actually ships many shared libaries and has done so from its earliest days.
 What we mean is the first regular shared library that's not a Python extension module.
 Also, although we've been talking in terms of linking programs with a shared library, in this case we are linking Python extension modules with a shared library.
-It's perfectly valid to link one shared library with another.
+It's perfectly valid to link one shared library with one or more others.
 </a>

 ## libsf_error_state